ajrisylhasi/QuestionaireApp/Requirement.md

 - User access the questionnaire's home webpage.
 - Selects a questionnaire to answer (from a list).
 - Fills questions' fields anonymously.
-- If reset button is hit, fields are cleared; user fills again.
+- If reset button is hit:
+  - fields are cleared
+  - user fills again.
+- Else, user selects "submit":
-- User selects "submit"  to finalize and send out the filled questionnaire.
+  - finalizes and sends out the filled questionnaire.
-- A confirmation is prompted.
+- A confirmation is prompted:
   - User either confirms or denies to make changes.

 ## IV.Required processes (model)